 Perhaps we can turn to Plato’s elusive mentor: Socrates.
 Unlike Plato’s metaphysical certainties, or Aristotle’s empirical curiosity, Socrates gave us the method of questioning—the dialectical approach (elenchus), which sought not to establish truth but to refute error.
 A person would offer a definition (say, of justice), and Socrates would test it through questions.
 If contradictions appeared, the definition was discarded.
 The goal was not to arrive at truth, but to clear away falsehood.

 In this, Socrates anticipated modern scientific thinking—especially Karl Popper’s falsifiability principle.
-Truth becomes something that survives confrontation, not something we assert with confidence.
-Fact is always provisional.
+Fact becomes something that survives confrontation, not something we assert with confidence, and it always remains provisional.